Fixing a Jammed Garbage Disposal

 Tongs or Pliers

-- Make certain that the disposal's switch is in the off position.
-Do not place your hand in the disposal at any time.
+- Make certain that the garbage disposal's switch is in the off position.
+Do not place your hand in the garbage disposal at any time.

 - If the sink is full of water, wait for it to drain, or bail the water out using a bucket or pot.

-Insert the wrench into the hole at the bottom of the disposal.
+1. Insert the wrench into the hole at the bottom of the garbage disposal.

-(See Fig 1) The hole is located under the sink at the bottom of the disposal, dead center, facing the floor.
+The hole is located under the sink at the bottom of the garbage disposal, dead center, facing the floor.
 Use the wrench like a crank.

 Continue working with the wrench until it turns freely in complete circles in both directions.

-(See Fig 2) The overload protector is located under the sink, on the bottom of the disposal, facing the floor.
+The overload protector is located under the sink, on the bottom of the garbage disposal, facing the floor.
 It is a small square red button.
 If the overload protector has tripped, you will see the red button dropped down about a quarter of an inch (5mm).
 Gently press the red button.
 If it does not stay up, wait ten minutes and try again.

-Look down into the disposal using a flashlight.
-Do not place your hand into the disposal.
-Pay special attention to the area around the outer edge of the disposal's shredding disk where you see the little teeth.
-If you see anything in the disposal, remove it using tongs or pliers.
+Look down into the garbage disposal using a flashlight.
+Do not place your hand into the garbage disposal.
+Pay special attention to the area around the outer edge of the garbage disposal's shredding disk where you see the little teeth.
+If you see anything in the garbage disposal, remove it using tongs or pliers.

 Still Not Working?

-If the disposal continues to jam, it may need service.
-If the problem with your disposal is due to defects in materials or workmanship, InSinkErator may pay to have an authorized service center service the disposal in your home at no charge to you.
+If the garbage disposal continues to jam, it may need service.
+If the problem with your garbage disposal is due to defects in materials or workmanship, InSinkErator may pay to have an authorized service center service the garbage disposal in your home at no charge to you.

 Tips For Success

-- Never pour grease or fat into your disposal or drain.
+- Never pour grease or fat into your garbage disposal or drain.

 Need additional help?
 Contact Us